kawansoft/aceql-http/README.md

 Your concrete implementations is passed to the AceQL as properties of the **Database Configurators Section** in the `aceql-server.properties` file, as described in the section:

 - The  `databaseConfiguratorClassName` property lets you define your concrete implementation of `DatabaseConfigurator`.
-- You `DatabaseConfigurator` classes must be added to the CLASSPATH before the start of the AceQL Server.
+- You `DatabaseConfigurator` classes must be added to the `CLASSPATH` before the start of the AceQL Server.

  Instances are loaded using a non-args constructor.

+The Development of a `DatabaseConfigurator` implementation also allows to :

+- Define the directories where the Blobs/Clobs are located for upload and download.
+- Define some Java code to execute before/after a `Connection.close()`.
+- Define the maximum number of rows that may be returned to the client.
+- Define the `Logger` to use to trap server Exceptions.

 ## Headers Authentication Configuration

 The Headers Authentication Section Allows authenticating a client user using the request headers set and sent from the client side.

 This allows an alternate or supplementary authentication to UserAuthenticator.